AztechMC/Modern-Industrialization/docs/ADDING_MATERIALS.md

-            // and 8.0 blast resistance (also optional, default is 6.0) .machineCasing(8.0) // same as above but for machine casings but the custom name and path are optional .pipeCasing(8.0) // add a pipe casing, only blast resistance can be specified .ore({
+            // and 8.0 blast resistance (also optional, default is 6.0) .machineCasing(8.0) // same as above but for machine casings but the custom name and path are optional .pipeCasing(8.0) // add a pipe casing, only blast resistance can be specified .battery(5000000) // add a battery with 5M EU capacity for the Portable Storage Unit .ore({
                 "generate": true, // does the ore generate in the world "ore_set": "copper", // texture set, same principle as for blocks (found in "textures/materialsets/ores")